Takayama Festival (Spring and Autumn), Keep your eyes on Karakuri doll’s performance

 Chiryu Festival

 The Chiryu Festival is a ritual festival of the Chiryu Shrine that began in the Edo period.
-It is characterized by the performance of the float ”Bunraku" (Japanese puppet show) on the floats.
-In particular, the performance of the Karakuri doll requires advanced techniques of string manipulation.
+It is characterized by the performance of the float ”Bunraku" (a Japanese puppet show) on the floats.
+In particular, the performance of the Karakuri doll requires advanced string manipulation techniques.

 Inuyama Festival

 The Inuyama Festival is an annual ritual festival held at the Haritsuna Shrine.
-During the festival, around 40 Karakuri dolls dance on 13 floats amidst a beautiful display of cherry blossoms, accompanied by festival music.
+Around 40 Karakuri dolls dance on 13 floats during the festival amidst a beautiful display of cherry blossoms, accompanied by festival music.
 The event is a celebration of both the Karakuri dolls and the people who enjoy them in the present day.

 A Karakuri doll is "Himorogi" (a sacred object) upon which "Kami" dwells